timothechauvet/timothechauvet.github.io/content/posts/tutoriels/telegram-bot-python/index.en.md

 There are many costly ways to host a Telegram bot.
 I didn't choose the most economical way, but it allowed me to learn quite a few things.

-Keep in mind that it's not possible to host two instances of Telegram bots, so no acceptable redundancy, unfortunately.
+Keep in mind that it's not possible to host two instances of Telegram bots in parallel, so no acceptable redundancy, unfortunately.

 ---

+Lazily translated from French using Claude 3.5 Sonnet with Perplexity

 If you have any questions or suggestions, feel free to contact me by [email](mailto:timothe@chauvet.cloud), on [LinkedIn](https://www.linkedin.com/in/timothechauvet/) or directly by sending [an issue on GitHub](https://github.com/timothechauvet/timothechauvet.github.io/issues)